Introduction to R (part 2)

 sumNum

-## Error in eval(expr, envir, enclos): object 'sumNum' not found
+## Error: object 'sumNum' not found

 Variable scope in functions